bertrandvidal/parse_this/README.md

 as this would be confusing for command parsing
 * When calling `python script.py --help` the help message for **every** parser will be displayed making easier to find what you are looking for
-* You don't need to check which method was called from the command line just call the parser's method `call` passing it the instance of your class and the object returned by `parser.parse_args()`.
 * When used in a `parse_class` decorated class `create_parser` can take an extra parameters `name` that will be used as the sub-command name.
 It can be useful because the method name could be easy to use from your editor/IDE but hard to